PhpGt/StyleGuide/spaces/space-placement.md

 }
 ```

-## Commas separating variable lists should have a space or newline after, no whitespace before.
+## Commas separating variable lists should have a space or newline after, no whitespace before

 Variable lists include function parameters and array contents.